Shakthi-lakshmanan-2006/KodeKloud_devops_challenge/Day 63.md

 ## ⚙️ Common Mistakes to Avoid

-1. Forgetting to include the namespace in YAML files.
+1. Forgetting to include the namespace in YAML files., this plays an big role .
 2. Typing wrong labels or selectors (they must match exactly).
 3. Missing `nodePort` when creating the NodePort service.